Skip to main content

 Last Date Board Approved: 12-5-2017

 Early College is a program that provides high school students the opportunity to earn college credits in a variety of formats while still in high school.
 Classes are offered on Lake Michigan College (LMC) campuses, as well as at many high schools and area technical education centers.
 Credits can accumulate towards an LMC credential.
-Transferability of credits is at the discretion of the receiving institution.
+The transferability of these credits to other institutions is determined by the receiving institution’s policies, and students are encouraged to verify transferability with their intended institution.
 The College maintains formal agreements with local school districts outlining the offerings and services provided.

 Lake Michigan College supports four pathways to Early College credit:

-1. Dual Credit – College courses offered in a high school facility or technical education center and taught by college-approved faculty member delivering approved college curriculum.
+1. Dual Credit – College courses offered in a high school facility or technical education center and taught by a high school instructor who meets college credentialing standards and is approved by the college to deliver approved curriculum.

 2. Dual Enrollment – College courses offered on an LMC campus or site taught by a full-time or part-time LMC instructor.

-3. Enhanced Dual Enrollment – Early College program that allows a student to exceed the state-mandated allotment of 10 dual enrollment courses, resulting in up to a full college credential while simultaneously completing their high school diploma.
-Students may take dual enrollment and/or dual credit as part of these programs.
+3. Enhanced Dual Enrollment – Early College program that allows a student to exceed the state-mandated allotment of 10 dual enrollment courses, which may result in an LMC credential while simultaneously completing their high school diploma.
+Students may take dual enrollment and/or direct credit as part of these programs.

-4. Early/Middle College – A “5th year” enhanced dual enrollment program that allows students to defer high school graduation by one year while simultaneously completing a full college credential and a high school diploma.
+4. Early/Middle College – A “5th year” enhanced dual enrollment program that allows students to defer high school graduation by one year while simultaneously completing an LMC credential and a high school diploma.
 Students may take dual enrollment and/or dual credit courses as part of these programs.

 Assurance of College-level Instruction

-The institution requires the same level of credentials and qualifications for faculty in dual credit courses or programs that it does for its regular higher-education courses.
-Additionally, faculty teaching in dual credit courses or programs are appropriately trained with proper orientation for teaching at the higher education level.
+The institution requires the same level of credentials and qualifications for faculty in direct credit courses or programs that it does for its regular higher-education courses.
+Additionally, faculty teaching in direct credit courses or programs are appropriately trained with proper orientation for teaching at the higher education level.

-Expectations for student learning and learning outcomes in dual credit courses or programs are consistent with the same courses or programs that the institution offers at the higher-education level.
+Expectations for student learning and learning outcomes in direct credit courses or programs are consistent with the same courses or programs that the institution offers at the higher-education level.

 The institution, specifically its academic departments and disciplinary faculty, exercises proper monitoring and oversight of its dual credit activity to ensure that dual credit courses or programs meet higher education standards.
 Finally, the institution informs students clearly and accurately that the transferability of courses taken for dual credit (i.e., at a high school via a community college) to other institutions, including four-year institutions, is based on the receiving institution’s policies and practices.